pmoerenhout/springfox-boot-bug/README.md

 ### Springfox Boot Starter and /** request mapping

 This code demonstrates the Swagger UI request failure when an /** request mapping is used in a Spring controller.
-It can be worked around to use more describing patterns like /prefix/** but doesn'' work when a handle all mapping is required.
+It can be worked around to use more describing patterns like /prefix/** but doesn't work when a handle all mapping is required.

 The /** mapping can be replaced with an mapping which excludes the /swagger-ui/ patterns:
 ```